-5 Introduction
+5. Introduction

-The VAT is a modern tax, with the first VAT having been introduced in France in 1948.
-VAT is a tax that has found world-wide acceptance and respectability and accounts for more than one-quarter of tax revenue in most jurisdictions.
-Despite its name, VAT is not intended to be a tax on value which has been added at each stage of the production and distribution of the relevant goods and services; rather, it can be viewed as a consumption tax because the final consumer ultimately bears the burden.

-In essence VAT is charged at all stages of production and distribution, but firms are able to offset the tax they have paid on their own purchases of goods and services (input tax) against the tax they charge on their sales of goods and services (output tax).
-Since the burden of VAT is ultimately borne by consumers and not by businesses (since VAT registered businesses are able to claim an input tax credit for the VAT paid by them on the acquisition of their inputs from other VAT registered businesses) a VAT does not distort the prices that businesses face in buying and selling from one another.
-Hence, unlike other indirect taxes which drive a wedge between the buying and selling prices of businesses, VAT does not violate production efficiency.
+The VAT is a modern tax with the first VAT being introduced in France in 1948.
+VAT is a tax that has found world-wide acceptance and respectability and accounts for more than onequarter of tax revenue in most jurisdictions6.
+Despite its name, VAT is not intended to be a tax on value-added as such; rather, it can be viewed as a consumption tax as the final consumer ultimately bears the burden.
+In essence VAT is charged at all stages of production, but firms are able to offset the tax they have paid on their own purchases of goods and services against the tax they charge on their sales of goods and services.
+Since the burden of VAT is ultimately borne by consumers and not on intermediate transactions between firms (since tax on such purchases is refunded) a VAT does not distort the prices that producers face in buying and selling from one another.
+Hence, unlike other indirect taxes which drive a wedge between the buying and selling prices of producers, VAT does not violate production efficiency.
 VAT also eliminates the cascading effects of taxes on intermediate inputs.
-When tax is charged on both inputs and outputs, there is essentially a "tax on tax" (Ebrill, 2001) and the tax embodied in any given item will depend on the number of production stages that are subject to tax.
-The elimination of this cascading makes VAT a much more efficient tax than its predecessor in South Africa, the sales tax.
+When tax is charged on both inputs and outputs, there is essentially a 'tax on tax'8 and the tax embodied in any given item will depend on the number of production stages that are subject to tax.
+The elimination of this cascading makes VAT a much more efficient tax than its predecessor, the sales tax.